araghon007/DiscordRandomStatus/README.md

 I tried to make this app as secure as I knew how

 The token is stored using System.Security.Cryptography, which should make the resulting file only decryptable on your account, on your computer

-The executable in releases is just a painstaking merge of the main project and Newtonsoft.Json + Typography, so they aren't in separate assemblies
 # Todo
 Clean up the code like, a lot